spitfire55/spitfire55.github.io/_posts/2016-11-07-Gary-Vaynerchuk-All-In-On-YOU.md

 ---
 layout: post
-title: Gary Vaynerchuk All in on YOU
+title: Gary Vaynerchuk - Advice to a Young Man
 description: I'm a big fan of Gary's content.
 Here is one of his many solid YouTube clips.
 ---